jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

        editor.pl.1.gz /usr/share/man/pl/man1/vim.1.gz~
        editor.ru.1.gz /usr/share/man/ru/man1/vim.1.gz~

-##
 # Diagnostics

 With `--verbose`, update-alternatives chatters  incessantly about its activities on its standard output channel.
-If a problem occurs, update-alternatives  outputs error messages on its standard error channel and returns an exit status of 2.
-These diagnostics should be self-explanatory; if you do not find them so, please report this as a bug.

 # Examples